reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Previously, we eliminated the possibility of a DRAW in our Reach program and made very few changes in the JavaScript frontend.
 In this section, we won't make any changes to the backend.
 Instead, we'll customize the frontend to facilitate interactivity and provide the option to connect to a real consensus network.

-## Start From Scratch
+## Start from Scratch

 We'll start from scratch and show every line of the program, again.
-While much of the code will be similar to the previous version, for the sake of completeness, we'll show every line.
+While much of the code will be like the previous version, for the sake of completeness, we'll show every line.

 [rps-8-interact/index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-8-interact/index.mjs#L1-L6)